 The Christopher C. Gibbbs College of Architecture is a comprehensive, multi-disciplinary unit concerned with the planning, design and construction of the built environment.
 The college is comprised of the Divisions of Architecture, Construction Science, Interior Design, Landscape Architecture, and Regional and City Planning.
 A graduate program in Architecture, focusing on Urban Design, is also offered by the OU College of Architecture at OU-Tulsa.

 Students in the college develop the capacity for critical analysis of the context and constraints of physical design, formulate planning and design goals, and acquire specialized skills to attain these goals.
 Individual professional degree programs offered under the divisions within the college have complementary theory and practice components.
 The curricula are strengthened by deliberate sharing of courses and by the interaction of faculty and students across division boundaries.
 Students in the programs have the unique opportunity to work with others preparing to enter related professional fields, as well as exposure to practicing professionals in these fields.

 - Architectural Studies, Minor

-- Architecture via Non-Architecture Bachelor's Degree, Master of Architecture
+- Architecture via Non-Architecture Bachelor's Degree, M. Arch.

-- Architecture via Architecture Bachelor's Degree, Master of Architecture
+- Architecture via Architecture Bachelor's Degree, M. Arch.

 - Division of Interior Design